benjymous/annotations/sandman/sandman.02.md

 - jasona@sco.COM ( too big to be a gremlin )
 - Tanaqui C. Weaver <cen@vax.oxford.ac.uk>
 - Much of the information on the Three Witches is liberally plagiarized from Alisa Kwitney's writing in _Who's Who_ #15 (1991).
-- Ralf Hildebrandt added lots more details and made some edits
+- Ralf Hildebrandt added lots more details and made some edits.